Kobayashi2501/navier-stokes-global-regularity/README.md

 ## 📢 arXiv Submission and Endorsement

-This project is currently being prepared for submission to **arXiv**.
+This project is under active preparation for **arXiv** submission.

-We are actively seeking:
+We seek:

 - Peer endorsement from verified arXiv authors
-- Collaborative review and constructive critique
+- Constructive critique and collaborative refinement
-- Application discussions to other PDE or geometric problems
+- Application discussions to other PDE or geometric analysis problems

-If you support this work or wish to endorse its submission, please contact the author directly.
+If you support or wish to collaborate, please contact the author.

 ---